mahavedalla/mahavedalla/docs/questions/ditthi/Was the Buddha a nihilist 1d8e99d091128122b544f0c31f67b989.md

-# Was the Buddha a nihilist?
+Question: Was the Buddha a nihilist?
 Answer in Brief: -
  Category: Diṭṭhi
 Sutta References: -